-As a full member you are also able to:
+As a register member of the NZSTA you are also able to:

 - Use the letters MNZSTA after your name to recognise your membership status of your professional Association